Running contrary to popular belief, the pruning of boxwood is actually very easy, and doesn’t endanger your shrub in the least.

 - For those boxwood shrubs shorter than about 3 feet (1 meter): the best time to prune is around April-June and August-October.

-So, in short, they are pruned twice, and a tip to remember when is that these are the “A months”, from the letter that the month begins with.
+So, in short, they are pruned twice, and a tip to remember this is that these are the “A” months, from the letter that the month begins with.

 - It is possible to prune during other months, too, but not in winter nor during the vegetation phase of your boxwood.